-The interest of hunters, trappers, and shooters is best served by pursuing proposals that help disperse user pressure.
+The interest of hunter and trappers is best served by pursuing proposals that help disperse user pressure.
 This criterion evaluates the distance of the proposed site to similar existing facilities.
 Preference is given to proposals that are isolated from similar existing facilities.
-Access sites and facilities are rated based on the number of miles from the nearest community to the nearest site and ease of accessibility.
+Access sites are rated based on the number of miles from the nearest community to the nearest site and ease of accessibility.